calltelemetry/calltelemetry/docs/deployment/ova.md

 Download the OVA and import to Vmware.
 You are running the entire CallTelemetry platform on-premise.

-As built below in the deafult template, it should service around 100/calls/second.
+As built below in the deafult template, it should service around 200/calls/second.

+!!! note "Need more?
+Give it 8 cores to hit 700/calls/second.
+More than that?
+See the Enterprise HA Clustering."

 Requirements: